What Are Some Basic Rugby Terms And Lingo To Know?

 Scrum: Similar to a maul, except a scrum is ordered after a stoppage in play.
 A scrum includes eight players from each team.
 The player’s jersey numbers correspond to their position in the scrum.
 The scrum’s setup and steps will be signaled by the referee and various penalties tend to happen during scrums.

-Lineout: To restart play, when the ball goes out of bounds, play is restarted a lineout happens.
+Lineout: To restart play, when the ball goes out of bounds, a lineout happens.
 In a lineout, two teams form parallel lines perpendicular to the sideline and the team in control of the ball designates a player to throw the ball in bounds.
 The thrower must follow a technique that uses two hands and throwing the ball over their head.
 Each team will lift a player into the air and attempt to grab the ball.
 After one team controls the ball, normal play is resumed.

 Breakdown: The period immediately after a tackle and the ensuing ruck.
 The teams compete for the possession of the ball during this time.
 Most infringements occur during breakdowns.